 The renowned San Francisco Zoo gets all decked out in holiday lights during the month of December.
 Meet Santa, ride the train, and enjoy other holiday activities with your kids.
-At just $8 for adults and $6 for kids ages 4-14, Zoo Lights is ones of the better holiday deals in town.
+The event takes places on December 15-17, 19-23, and 26-30, 2017.
+Pricing for 2017 has not been released yet but Zoo Lights has historically been one of the better holiday deals in town.

 9. San Francisco Ballet Nutcracker

 A performance of the Nutcracker has been a San Francisco ballet tradition since 1944.
-This year, performances run from December 16-31 (excluding Christmas).
-The show allows children ages 5 and over to attend.
-For a special treat, try to attend one of the “family performances” where the first 500 children receive a special gift.
+This year, performances run from December 13-30 (excluding Christmas).
+The show allows children ages 3 and over to attend.
+For a special treat, try to attend one of the “family performances” where the first 500 children ages 4-12 receive a special gift.
 At these shows, intermission beverages and treats are complimentary and at one hour prior to curtain, Nutcracker characters are available for photos.